pluralsight/guides/published/node-js/log-information-of-your-app-through-lonline-by-dynamicloud/article.md

 # Dependencies
 **Lonline has one dependendency:** [Dynamicloud Nodejs API](https://github.com/dynamicloud/dynamicloud_nodejs_api "Dynamicloud Nodejs API")

-[Dynamicloud](https://www.dynamicloud.org "Dynamicloud") provides APIs for Java and Ruby language, so you can currently only use Lonline in Java or Ruby programs.
+[Dynamicloud](https://www.dynamicloud.org "Dynamicloud") also provides APIs for Java and Ruby language, so you can use Lonline in Java or Ruby programs.

 # Installation